Caelumlabs/caelum-sdk/playground/README.md

 Edit .env and change the name of the token and the organization you want to register.

+## Setup -> let's create the Basic token for the ecosystem.
 ```bash
 node 1.setup.js
 ```

-Edit .env and save the mnemonic for Admin as TOKEN_ADMIN Now check everything is deployed to the Blockchain.
+## Init ORG -> Regsiter the first organization
 ```bash
 node 2.check.js
 ```